ocp guinea pig guide tablet mockup

 A guinea pig pregnancy is stressful for both the pet and owner.

-With stories of other rodent species eating their young, guinea pig owners often wonder if it is safe for the father guinea pig to be around the baby guinea pigs.
+With stories of other rodent species eating their young, guinea pig owners often wonder if it is safe for male guinea pigs to be around their baby guinea pigs.

 As a general rule, male guinea pigs are allowed to meet their babies briefly, but since the babies are with the mother most of the time, you must put the father into a different enclosure.
 However, this separation is not due to the fear of the father eating the babies but rather for the mother’s safety.